Policies

 - Health and Safety Policy

-- Pupils with health needs who cannot attend school policy
+- Pupils with health needs who cannot attend school Policy

 - Racial Justice Equality and Diversity Policy

-- School Emergency and Business Continuity Plan
+- School Emergency Continuity Plan

-- Supporting Pupils with Medical Conditions Policy
+- Supporting pupils with medical conditions Policy

 Safeguarding